rutvij-fsd/checkout-engin/README.md

 As we're launching our new electronics store, we would like to have a few opening day specials:

 - We're going to have a 3 for 2 deal on Earbuds.
 For example, if you buy 3 Earbuds, you will pay the price of 2 only
-- The brand new Oneplus 11 will have a bulk discount applied where the price will drop to $899.99 each, if someone buys more than 4
+- The brand new Oneplus 11 will have a bulk discount applied where the price will drop to $899.99 each if someone buys more than 4

 As our Sales manager is quite indecisive, we would want the pricing rules to be as flexible as possible as they can change in the future with little notice.